curiosag/picoservice/README.md

 A function receives named values as messages and propagates them to subsequent functions as needed.
 Each function is an actor, so all off them operate concurrently.

+Receiving of messages is insensitive against duplicates ([idempotent](https://arxiv.org/pdf/0909.1788.pdf)), which allows to re-do operations in case of a recovery, avoiding the need of global consistency or snapshotting.
+Say operation A may actually have done its job already and sent value V to operation B, but A wasn't yet marked as completed before failure.
+In this case after recovery A will be repeated and B receives V again.

 Message passing undermines usual function call semantics.
 You could have function A calling function B and B already computing a result while A hasn't received all its parameters yet (but enough for B).
 On the other hand primitives, usual conditionals, tail call optimized recusive functions and functions with functional parameters may need to stash parameters until the computation can proceed (until all parameters have been received to computa a primitive, until the functional value has been provided and can be applied, the condition has been computed and the chosen branch can execute, the next recursive call can execute).